MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

 ## Request an Information Protection Integration Agreement (IPIA)

-Before you can release an application developed with MIP/RMS, you must apply for and complete a formal agreement with Microsoft.
+Before you can release an application developed with MIP, you must apply for and complete a formal agreement with Microsoft.

 1. Obtain your IPIA by sending an email to **IPIA@microsoft.com** with the following information: